LondonStageDB/database-code/README.md

 * `Process_of_Cleaning_and_Loading_London_Data.txt`
     - This README documents the steps required for taking input files recovered from Lawrence through the various parsing and data cleanup programs.
 * `London_ERD_Diagram_September_26_2018.pdf`
-    - a proposed entity-relationship diagram mapping the relationship between tables in the SQL version of the LSDB.
+    - An entity-relationship diagram mapping proposed relationships between tables in the SQL version of the LSDB.
-    - these constraints were not formalized in the database table definitions at the time
+    - These constraints were not applied at the time.
+Different contstraints were added later.

 ### Code